boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/winforms.md

         }
      ```

- 7. In the above authorization, the `SignatureUrl` has been generated with the provided `EmbedSecret` key and validated the embed details in Bold BI.
-Once details are validated, the dashboard starts to render.
+ 7. In the above authorization, the `SignatureUrl` has been generated with the provided `EmbedSecret` key and the embed details have been validated in Bold BI.
+Once the details are validated, the dashboard will start rendering.

- 8. In the `EmbedProperties.cs`, change the dashboard Id of the respective dashboard as you wish to embed.
+ 8. In the `EmbedProperties.cs` file, you can change the dashboard Id of the respective dashboard as desired for embedding.

- 9. In the `htmlString` variable, append the mandatory script files and a function that creates an instance to call the `LoadDashboard()` and render the dashboard.
+ 9. In the `htmlString` variable, please append the mandatory script files and a function that creates an instance to call the `LoadDashboard()` and render the dashboard.